-Order of Show: Showmanship

-Cow Classes Best Udder Supreme Cow Heifer Classes Junior Supreme Club Exhibits
+Order of Show: Cow Classes Best Udder Supreme Cow Heifer Classes Junior Supreme Junior Supreme Club Exhibits

 - 1. An exhibitor may enter one or two entries per class.
 If two (2) entries are made, the second entry must be shown by another Stephenson County 4-H'er.
 Only one premium per class will be paid. - 2.
 Please note general rules for livestock ownership, health, etc. All rules will be adhered to. - 3.
 Calves and Heifers must be owned by June 1 of the current 4-H year.
 Grade dairy identification forms must be submitted at check-in for all dairy animals that will be exhibited at the 4-H show.
 Forms are available from the Extension Office and must include a picture or drawing of each animal.
 These forms will be checked on show day. - 4.
 All cows in milk must show in cow classes and must be owned by January 1st of the current year. - 5.
 Registered animals cannot show in grade classes. - 6.
 Grade animals recorded with DHIA or Breed Association Verified Identification Program (VIP) must have VIP papers registered in 4-H member's name only.
-No partnership, farm name, or coownership will be allowed. - 7.
+No partnership, farm name, or co-ownership will be allowed. - 7.
 The club exhibit shall consist of two or more members from different families, from one 4-H club exhibiting five specimens of the same species.
 One adult or junior leader may assist in setting up the animals if there aren't enough 4-H'ers to exhibit.
 If a club has enough animals to make two separate club exhibits in a given species, the club may do so. - 8.
 Junior Supreme all Junior and Reserve Junior Champions of each breed are eligible (not in milk). - 9.
 Supreme Champion all Grand and Reserve Grand Champions of each breed are eligible; however, animals must be in milk to receive this award. - 10.
 Best Udder any 4-H'er exhibiting in a milking class is eligible to exhibit one (1) animal in this class.
 Animal must be owned by exhibitor. - 11.
 Follow the show ethics guidelines; violators will be disqualified from showing.
 Decisions on this issue will be made by 4-H Extension Staff and show superintendents together. - 12.
 There is a Dairy Leasing Program available for 4-H'ers who do not own Dairy cattle.
 Contact the Extension Office for leasing forms.
-All animals must be leased by January 1st for cows and June 1st for heifers.
+All animals must be leased by June 1st of the current 4-H year & lease papers turned into the Extension office by this date.